Languages at Duke

 • Speaking another language can open doors for you physically, mentally and even spiritually.
 Speaking another language and living in another culture challenges who you are, builds empathy and makes you examine the factors that have shaped your identity.

-• Studying foreign languages and cultures also develops your analytical, critical, and interpretive abilities.
-Some studies have even shown a direct correlation between foreign language study and improved performance in verbal and mathematical skills.
+• Studying new languages and cultures also develops your analytical, critical, and interpretive abilities.
+Some studies have even shown a direct correlation between language study and improved performance in verbal and mathematical skills.

 Language How Frequently Offered?
 Fulfills Foreign Language (FL) Requirement?
 Offered By Can I do more in language & cultural studies?